onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Probably the most important fact about genetics and culture is the delayed maturation of the frontal cortex—the genetic programming for the young frontal cortex to be freer from genes than other brain regions, to be sculpted instead by environment, to sop up cultural norms.
 To hark back to a theme from the first pages of this book, it doesn’t take a particularly fancy brain to learn how to motorically, say, throw a punch.
 But it takes a fancy, environmentally malleable frontal cortex to learn culture-specific rules about when it’s okay to throw punches." - [Robert Sapolsky](https://www.goodreads.com/quotes/8955185-probably-the-most-important-fact-about-genetics-and-culture-is)

+> "There's a reason education sucks, and it's the same reason it will never ever ever be fixed.
+It's never going to get any better.
+Don't look for it.
+Be happy with what you've got, because the owners of this country don't want that.
+I'm talking about the real owners now... the real owners.
+The big wealthy business interests that control things and make all the important decisions.
+Forget the politicians.
+The politicians are put there to give you the idea that you have freedom of choice.
+You don't.
+You have no choice.
+You have owners." - [George Carlin](https://www.azquotes.com/quote/681872)

+> "Governments don't want a population capable of critical thinking, they want obedient workers, people just smart enough to run the machines and just dumb enough to passively accept their situation.
+You have no choice.
+You have owners.
+They own you.
+They own everything.
+They own all the important land.
+They own, and control the corporations.
+They've long since bought, and paid for the Senate, the Congress, the state houses, the city halls, they got the judges in their back pockets and they own all the big media companies, so they control just about all of the news and information you get to hear." - [George Carlin](https://www.azquotes.com/quote/1140273)